 Parker is a clinical psychology graduate student who is interested in the neural mechanisms behind psychological disorders, especially in terms of emotion regulation.
 His prior work has been with veterans at the Etkin Lab at Stanford University, using neuro-modulation techniques to examine neural networks that can be affected by trauma.
 Currently his focus is on how our brain adapts over the lifespan to successfully regulate emotions, and how we can detect these changes at rest.

-Roberto is a psychology major at UMASS Amherst, due to graduate in Spring 2020 with hopes of attending medical school and becoming a primary care physician, possibly in the field of infectious diseases.
-He is interested in medicine and neuroscience, especially the effect of psychological pathologies on human physiology.
+Roberto is a psychology major at UMASS Amherst, due to graduate in Spring 2020 with hopes of attending graduate school in the area of clinical psychology.
+He is interested in the relationship between PTSD and emotion regulation.
+He also has an interest in seasonal affective disorder.
 Outside of his studies, he has a passion for helping others, whether that be through volunteering at Baystate Medical Center, or Homework House Holyoke.
 Other than being a research assistant he is also an active member in several clubs on campus, acting as President of The American Heart Association Club, and a member of the Psi Chi Honor Society.
 He enjoys spending free time watching reality television, playing tennis, and being with family and friends.

 Rozah is a junior pre PA, psychology neuroscience major with a minor in biology.
 This is her first year with the NRV lab.
 Her interests include the effects of PTSD in people who served in the Vietnam and Iraq war and progression of neurodegenerative diseases such as Huntington's and Parkinson's.
 Rozah is an EMT and works on an ambulance in north shore Massachusetts.
 On campus, she is a spring 2019 field supervisor for Umass EMS.
 She is due to graduate spring 2020 and hopes to attend PA school and focus in neurology, emergency medicine, or obstetrics.